openpracticelibrary/openpracticelibrary/src/pages/practice/dominating-forces.md

 icon: /images/dominatingforces.png
 whatIs: >-
-  This is a facilitated strategy workshop that communicates or validates existing or helps establish new strategies to reach the specified goal(s).
+  This is a facilitated strategy workshop that communicates or validates existing or helps establish new strategies to reach the specified goal(s) while also taking into consideration detractors / challenges with reagard to culture and execution.

   If goals need to be established first then other practices are recommended such as

   * [Start at the end](https://openpracticelibrary.com/practice/start-at-the-end/)
-whyDo: tbd
+whyDo: This is very the rubber hits the road, marrying lofty goals and strategies with the reality of culture, people, communication, team structure, metrics and more.
-howTo: tbd
+howTo: >-
+  Once the goal(s) are agreed upon I'd suggest to run a 10-for-10 exercise to bring out new or existing strategies.

+  After the goals and strategies have been agreed upon the faciliator can allow between 3 to 5 minutes to flush out the challenges (and bright spots if necessary) in the execution and culture area.
 participants: []
 ---